-Materials Involved: Construction debris, WTP sludge, solvents (see comments below)
+Materials Involved: Construction debris, WTP sludge, solvents (see cannot be accurately determined.

 Ouantity: Using 3 to 4 acres as area and assuming 10 feet of fill, volume is estimated at 50,000 cubic yards.
-Solvent amounts are estimated to be 1,000 to 2,000 gallons, based on period of use and quantities noted in comments (below).
+Solvent amounts

 Comments: Sandy soils in area make site favorable for migration of contaminants.
 Although site is downgradient from Potable Well Nos.
 RR-47 and RR-97, heavy pumping may allow contaminants to move upgradient and cause the contamination found in these wells.
-However, this dump may not be the source of the contamination because total amounts of solvents in the dump cannot be accurately determined.
+However, this dump may not be the source of the contamination because total amounts of solvents in the dump